snudatalab/MustaD/README.md

 ### Simple Demo
 You can run the demo sript in the citation dataset by `bash citation.sh`.
-It trains MuSK on Cora, Citeseer, and Pubmed.
+It trains MustaD on Cora, Citeseer, and Pubmed.
 This demo loads a pre-trained teacher model from `src/citation/teacher/teacher_{DATASET}{#LAYERS}.pth` and saves the trained student model at `src/citation/student/student_{DATASET}{#LAYERS}.pth`.
 Then, it evaluates the trained model in terms of accuracy.
 - `{DATASET}`: cora, citeseer, pubmed.